<?xml version="1.0" encoding="UTF-8"?>

 <copyright>© 2026 St. Luke Church, Inc.</copyright>

-<itunes:subtitle>Sermons from St. Luke Church in Lexington, KY</itunes:subtitle>
+<itunes:subtitle>St. Luke Church in Lexington, KY</itunes:subtitle>

 <itunes:author>St. Luke Church Lexington, KY</itunes:author>